Student Intern Extensions

 J-1 student interns may remain in the internship program in the United States for up to 12 months.
-If J-1 student interns wish to extend their internship program they must apply for an extension before their current Forms DS-2019 expire (see the dates on section #3 of the Form DS-2019).
+If J-1 student interns wish to extend their internship program, their department must request an extension before the student intern's current end date.

 Extensions are not permitted beyond 12 months for J-1 student interns.
-The Student Intern must remain enrolled at their home university for the entirety of the extension period.
+In addition, the student intern must remain enrolled at their home university for the entirety of the extension period.
 They cannot graduate while in the U.S.

-Please note, requesting an extension through the HIO will extend your Harvard-issued visa document (Form DS-2019 and DS-7002), and your permission to remain in the U.S. The visa stamp in your passport will not automatically be extended.
-If you travel outside of the U.S. after the visa stamp in your passport expires, you will need to apply for a renewal of your visa at the U.S. embassy or consulate in your country in order to return to the U.S. in status.
+Requesting an extension through the HIO will extend the Harvard-issued visa document (Form DS-2019 and DS-7002), and a student intern's permission to remain in the U.S. The visa stamp in their passport will not automatically be extended.
+If the student intern travels outside of the U.S. after the visa stamp in their passport expires, they will need to apply for a renewal of the visa at the U.S. embassy or consulate in their country in order to return to the U.S. in J-1 status.
 It is not possible to renew a visa within the U.S.